Action Provider Interface¶

 filters.
 That is, the Actions in the returned set will contain actions with a

-filter and the returned actions will also list
+status listed in the status filter and the returned actions will also list

-the requestor as an identity in the queried roles
+the requester as an identity in the queried roles.
+The query takes the form

-of GET /actions?roles=role1,role2,role3&status=status_1,status2
+of GET /actions?roles=role1,role2,role3&status=status_1,status2.

 Note